ibm-cloud-docs/event-notifications/en-destination-email-custom-domain.md

 This capability is available only for selected users.
 If you would like to leverage this capability, [contact us](mailto:mbluemix@in.ibm.com?subject=[Custom%20Email%20Domain]%20:%20%20Request%20for%20Allowlisting&body=Kindly%20provide%20the%20below%20details:%0D%0A%0D%0AEvent%20Notifications%20Instance%20ID:%0D%0AIBM%20Account%20ID:%0D%0AIBM%20User%20ID:%0D%0ARegion:).
 {: tip}

-## Configuring a custom Email destination
+## Configuring a Custom Email destination

 {: #en-destinations-custom-email}